ArghyaChatterjee/object_detection_and_location_tracking_with_zed_camera/README.md

 sudo ldconfig
 ```
 **Note**:
+- If you want to manually download & install cudnn in your system, follow the installation guideline documented on this website: https://docs.nvidia.com/deeplearning/sdk/cudnn-install/index.html .
 - If you get the error: /sbin/ldconfig.real: /usr/local/cuda-10.2/targets/x86_64-linux/lib/libcudnn.so.7 is not a symbolic link, then follow the instruction below.
 If you don't get the error message, your installation is complete & you don't need to continue further.
 Otherwise, run the following command:
  ```
  cd /usr/local/cuda/lib64/